harivars27/portfolio/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

-## Welcome to this sample portfolio!
+## Welcome to Hari Vardhan's portfolio!

+Welcome to this portfolio.
+Learn about me here!

+### E-mail
+ar.harivardhan@gmail.com

 #### Here are some example pages: